akshayr-privacera-github/paig/docs/mkdocs/docs/integration/vectordb/milvus.md

 ### 3. Apply and Test Data Filters in Milvus Operations

 To ensure that data filter policies are enforced during interactions with Milvus, wrap your Milvus operations within the context of the Privacera Shield client.
-This can be done using the `create_shield_context` method, as shown below, ensuring that all operations adhere to the governance policies for the specified user.
+This can be done using the `create_shield_context` method, as shown below, ensuring that all operations adhere to data filter policies for the specified user.

 ```python
 with privacera_shield_client.create_shield_context(username=user):